bwlewis/share/README.md

-# A Really Simple Storage Service for R: share
+# Share: A Really Simple Storage Service for R

 The share package presents an extremely simple interface to networked object stores.
-The package includes a lightweight, self-contained, file-backed binary object storage service, and is intended to interface to other object service back end APIs like Amazon S3.
-The share package supports GET/PUT/DELETE-style operations using modular back end storage services.
+The package includes a lightweight, self-contained, file-backed binary object storage service and is intended to interface to other object service back end APIs like Amazon S3.
+The share package supports GET/PUT/DELETE-style operations against modular storage services.
 The package calls those operations `get()`, `assign()` (generically corresponding to standard R functions), and `delete()`.

 A simple file-backed object storage service is provided by the included Mongoose web service, but we also plan to support minio (https://minio.io) and